awsdocs/aws-codecommit-user-guide/doc_source/how-to-view-commit-details.md

 **Note**
 In this and the following examples, commit IDs have been abbreviated\.
 The full commit IDs are not shown\.

-You can also use the git show command with the commit ID to view the changes that occurred:
+To view the changes that occurred, use the git show command with the commit ID:

 ```
 git show 94ba1e60